Engineering Note

 Technique Benefit Cost

-Queues Smooths traffic spikes Adds latency
+Queues Smooths traffic spikes and decouples heavy processing Adds latency and requires worker monitoring

 Real-World Impact